War and Social Upheaval: Important Military Organizations

 Prussian Army

-One force that might not easily come to mind is the Grand Army of the Republic, the army created by the U.S. Federal Government to win the American Civil War.
+One force that might not easily come to mind is the Union (Northern) Army, the army created by the U.S. Federal Government to win the American Civil War.
+At the onset of the Ciil War, the United States had a minisule regular army.
+It was rapidly expanded to fught a fierce 4 year war to preserve the Union and destroy slavery.

 The American Navy appered during the Revolutionary War.
 Although it could not begin to cpmpete with the vast Royal Navy, it did help to raise the cost of the War to the British.
 It was also the only naval force able to gain victories against the Britisg in individual naval combat, a record it repeated in the Warof 1812.
 The American Navy disapeared after te Wr and was not revived again until the war with the Barbary pirates at the turn of the 19th century.
 America did not begin to build a professional force until the Naval Academy in anapolis was founded (18??).
 The Navy played a role in the Mexican War abnd the opening of Japan.
 The Navy's primary accomplishment in the 19th century was its part in blocakading the Confederacy as part of the Federal Anaconda Plan.
 It was the American Navy that first deployed a modern iron vessel--the Monitor.
 American did not, however, begin building a modern navy until President Cleveland's Administration, a process subsequemtly furthered by President T. Roosevelt.
 After World war I, the British Royal Navy was no longer able to play its traditional role in controling the seas.
 After Pear Harbor (1941), a new vastly expanded American Navy took on that role and played a major role in the defeat of Japanese militarism and European Fascism.